ken-rubin/TGv1000/README.md

 	var jModuleDefinition = $(strModuleDefinitionElementSelector);
 	if (jModuleDefinition.length > 0) {

-		// Extract the value of the attribute. var strModule = jModuleDefinition.attr("data-module");
+		var strModule = jModuleDefinition.attr("data-module");

-		// If the node is found and has a value. if (strModule) {
+		if (strModule) {

-			// Require the specified module, and...
 			require([strModule], function (module) {

 				try {